aagatam/Pipeline/README.md

 ## Alternative splicing and effects analysis
 ### To perform ASEs analysis alignment to genome must be done!

-### 4. Alternative splicing discovery with Spladder and analysis with R <a name="ASdis"></a>
+### 4. Alternative splicing discovery with Spladder  <a name="ASdis"></a>
-This part will index all BAM files, run Spladder and analyse its output files with Rmarkdown script producing report and also bunch of csv files with results and files needed for further analysis with InterProscan and visualization.
-Depending on dataset size, this step might take a few hours, especially during first run when necessary libraries are downloaded.
+This part will index all BAM files and run Spladder.
  - `snakemake --cores all -p -s workflow/spladder_run.snakefile`
 #### **Outputs**

+### 5. Alternative events analysis with Bisbee and analysis with R <a name="ASan"></a>
+This part will run Bisbbe and analyse its output files with Rmarkdown script producing report and also bunch of csv files with results and files needed for further analysis with InterProscan and visualization.
+Depending on dataset size, this step might take a few hours, especially during first run when necessary libraries are downloaded. \
+Install desired species release, for example:
+ - `pyensembl install --release 104 --species mouse`\
+ THEN
+ - `snakemake --cores all -p -s workflow/bisbee_run.snakefile`
+#### **Outputs**
+   - In `FINALOUTPUT`/`PROJECT`/genome/bisbee:
+    - csv files with bisbee results,
+    - fasta files with transcripts including novel events.
   - In `FINALOUTPUT`/`PROJECT`/genome/spladder:
     - To_plots.csv <- file with all common events from new+new and new+old group
     - To_plots.Rmd <- for further visualizations with Plots.Rmd